ammarbinfaisal/blog/_posts/2024-12-06-twitter-captcha-solving-guide.md

 # Cracking Twitter's CAPTCHA: A Guide

-I recently got a client on upwork who wanted me to automate twitter signup process, and boy, do I have some stories to share.
+I recently got a client on upwork who wanted me to automate twitter signup process especially the part of solving the funcaptcha, and boy, do I have some stories to share.
 After countless hours of debugging, several facepalm moments, and way too much coffee, I finally got it working reliably.
 Here's everything I learned about handling Twitter's CAPTCHAs - hopefully it'll save you some headaches!

 ## The Initial Struggle